traefik/hub/readme.md

 - Whoami with one ingress per ingress controller
 - Neo platform
   - MongoDB
+  - Neo services:
+    - metrics
+    - organization
+    - topology
+    - alert
+    - clusters
+    - certificates
+    - invitation
+    - ui
+    - token
+    - notification
-  - Neo services: metrics, organization, topology (+ an ingress to access to all the services)
+    - (+ an ingress to access to all the services)
 - Neo-agent
 - Jaeger
 - Monitoring